Cleveland Burke Lakefront Airport: Events

 The airport was the site of the annual Grand Prix of Cleveland, last held in 2007, an IndyCar race which required the airport to be briefly shut down.
-Burke Lakefront Airport was the only airport in the country to host such a major car race which required careful maintenance of the runways in order to keep them safe for cars at high speeds.

 Every Labor Day weekend, the airport hosts the annual Cleveland National Air Show attended by 60,000 to 100,000 visitors.

 On the evening of Thursday, October 25, 2012, president Barack Obama held a rally on the ramp in front of Air Force One for the 2012 presidential election.
 He was greeted by a crowd of over 12,000, according to various Cleveland news outlets.